AnthonyCxx/Notes-and-Writeups/Bash/variables-and-strings.md

 ## Notes on Variables
 - You can assign a string to a variable without using quotes if it has no spaces (`var=string`).
-- Calling a non-declaring variable is the same as calling no variable at all.
+- Calling a undeclared variable is the same as calling no variable at all.
 - Variables act as substitutions.
 Putting a command into a variable and calling it will just run that command.

 ## Modifying Variable Calls